EdoardoLaGreca/EdoardoLaGreca/README.md

 ## My interests and opinions

-I like many fields of computer science, such as operating systems (especially UNIX-like or UNIX-derived such as [OpenBSD](https://www.openbsd.org/)) especially if they are open source.
+I like many fields of computer science, such as operating systems (especially UNIX-like or UNIX-derived such as [OpenBSD](https://www.openbsd.org/) or [NetBSD](https://netbsd.org/)) especially if they are open source.
 Also, thanks to [Golang](https://golang.org/) and his majesty [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), I recently got interested in concurrency.

 I somehow hate Microsoft and big tech companies which do not (or potentially may not) respect their users' privacy.
 Transparency should never be optional.